sowmyadhanakarthick/expense-chart-dashboard-angular/README.md

 # Expense Chart Dashboard Angular

-A responsive, accessible expense tracker built with Angular 20, TypeScript, and Signals for state management.
-Features include adding, editing, deleting expenses, search and filtering, dashboard summary cards, and interactive charts (pie, bar, line) with export options.
-The expense‐list view is lazy-loaded on demand, ensuring a performant initial bundle.
+A responsive, accessible expense tracker built with **Angular 20**, **TypeScript**, and **Signals** for state management.
+Features include adding, editing, and deleting expenses, live search and filtering, dashboard summary cards, and interactive charts (pie, bar, line) with export options.
+The expense-list view is **lazy-loaded** on demand for performance optimization.
+Accessibility is implemented following **WCAG-compliant** best practices.

 ---